Y0Coss/docs-fork/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 /// details | **High-Speed Gen2 – 30 IOPS/GB and up to 20,000 IOPS**

 Generation 2 High-Speed volumes are optimized for the most demanding workloads.
-With a performance of 30 IOPS/GB, up to 20,000 IOPS, this type of volume is recommended for :
+With a performance of 30 IOPS/GB, up to 20,000 IOPS, this type of volume is recommended for:

 - Big Data and real-time analysis
 - Artificial intelligence and machine learning